-1. Non-Discretionary Dismissals

-The following alleged infractions will lead to a dismissal hearing:
+1.Non-Discretionary Dismissals The following alleged infractions will lead to a dismissal hearing:

-- Possession, use, or distribution of illegal drugs, including failing an AmeriCorps NCCC drug test, or the improper possession, use, or distribution of prescription medication; or - Serving or providing alcohol to individuals under 21 years of age, with knowledge that the individual was underage.
+- Possession, use, or distribution of illegal drugs, including failing an AmeriCorps NCCC drug test, or the improper possession, use, or distribution of prescription medication.
+If a member claims that a failed drug test was due to a form of legal CBD, the failed drug screen will result in non-discretionary dismissal from the NCCC program, as it would for all other failed drug tests; or - Serving or providing alcohol to individuals under 21 years of age, with knowledge that the individual was underage.

-If, after following the appropriate procedures (below), the Region Director finds that the Member committed either (1) or (2) above, the Region Director must dismiss the Member.
+If, after following the appropriate procedures (below), the Region Director finds that the member committed either (1) or (2) above, the Region Director must dismiss the member.

-2. Discretionary Dismissals
+2. Discretionary Dismissal